 The best time to visit Tanna volcano

 If you plan to join a Tanna volcano tour as a day trip and you are flexible with the day, check the weather forecast before booking.
 Fog and heavy rain can have a massive impact on the experience.
-In case of heavy rain or other inopportune weather, the tour may even get canceled.
-You will reduce the risks of unfavorable weather by avoiding the wet season between November and April.
+In case of heavy rain or other inopportune weather, the tour may even get cancelled.
+You will reduce the risks of unfavourable weather by avoiding the wet season between November and April.
 I also read that the volcano is more active during the wet season, between late February and April.

 A few days after our visit, tourists got stuck on the island because of heavy rain.
 Our inability to forecast Nature is part of its beauty.
 Some days, the eruption is not as impressive.
-Other days, it is a bit too much and tours may be canceled.
+Other days, it is a bit too much and tours may be cancelled.
 They rank the Tanna volcano activity on a scale from 0 to 4.
 You can check the level here.
 It was at level 2 when we visited Tanna, described as moderate eruptions.
 Access to the summit remains open but it is too dangerous to access the crater.
-If it reaches level 3, the tours are canceled and they evacuate the area at level 4.
+If it reaches level 3, the tours are cancelled and they evacuate the area at level 4.

 Sunset and sunrise volcano tours are the best as you will see the volcano both in the dark and with day light.